 We work hard to engage pupils in the subject early in their school life.
 One very popular programme is ‘The Chocolate Challenge’ which happens in the second year.
 Groups of pupils are given basic information about the UK chocolate market and asked to design and market a chocolate product, thinking about customer profiles, price, distribution, branding and a business plan.
 They also have to create a website and advertisement for radio, video or podcast.
 They love how exciting and vibrant the world of business can be.
-At the end of the day, the teams’ efforts are judged by a panel of sixth formers and staff.
+The teams’ efforts are judged by a panel of sixth formers and staff.
 This type of challenge encourages many pupils to take up business studies or economics A levels when they are further up the school.

-The economics A level curriculum is built around teaching macro- and micro-economic theories and policies, but it’s also about teaching pupils how to think, by constructing arguments.
-Here, the teaching is not driven by textbooks but instead the emphasis is on current economic events, with a view to meeting the demands of the exam curriculum fully while keeping pupils engaged and excited.
+The economics A-level curriculum is built around teaching macro- and micro-economic theories and policies, but it’s also about teaching pupils how to think, by constructing arguments.
+Here, the teaching is not driven by textbooks.
+Instead the emphasis is on current economic events, with a view to meeting the demands of the exam curriculum fully while keeping pupils engaged and excited.